clouatre-labs/clouatre.ca/src/data/blog/ai-assisted-development-judgment-over-implementation.md

 The shift: From typing code to evaluating proposals.
 From 80% implementation to 80% strategy.

 For technical leaders: This amplifies your most expensive resource—senior judgment.
 When your bottleneck is making the right decision (not typing code), AI becomes a strategic multiplier.

+---

+**Real-world example:** [Migrating to Cloudflare Pages: One Prompt, Zero Manual Work](/posts/zero-downtime-dns-migration/) - Complete DNS, hosting, and CI/CD migration using this workflow.